node-red-contrib-condition-monitoring 0.3.1

 criticalThreshold: 25, // Override critical threshold

-aggregationMethod: "min", // Override aggregation (weighted/min/average)
+aggregationMethod: "minimum", // Override aggregation (weighted/dynamic/minimum/average/geometric)

 sensorWeights: { // Override sensor weights